Musislik/lin-ground-temp-sensor/README.md

 # Hardware implementation of LIN protocol
 ## LIN transmission
-- @ Page 786.
-- Sending the break signal can be done by setting the BRK bit in UARTx.LCRH register.
-This bit needs to be set before the data is written into the FIFO or transmit data register TXDATA.
-To generate LIN responder signals such as wake signals, the TX pin can be configured by TXD_OUT and TXD_CTL_EN bits in register UARTx.CTL0 to be software controlled.
-By setting TXD_CTL_EN bit to 1, the TX output pin can be controlled by the TXD_OUT bit if the UART transmit is disabled (CTL0.TXE is cleared).
 - @ Page 791
 - LIN counter is clocked by UART clock
 - Can be interrupted upon LINCNT counter overflow and is flagged as CPU_INT.IMASK.LINOVF